Audreycmk/reddit-hackathon-2025/README.md

 # Popular Meme Challenge

-**Guess the most popular technically true answer!**

-Welcome to **Popular Meme Challenge**, a Reddit game where you vote on the funniest, most absurd, or *technically correct* answers to memes sourced from **r/technicallythetruth**.
+Welcome to **Popular Meme Challenge**, a Reddit game where you battle for the "Technically True" answers to memes sourced from **r/technicallythetruth**.

-Battle of the "Technically True" Answers!

 Vote for the best answer to hilarious memes - the more players agree with your pick, the higher its votes climb!
 Only the most popular choice wins, earning you +1 point.
 Compete for the highest score in real-time against other Redditors! 💪🏻